Stylish racegoers out in force for Royal Ascot Ladies’ Day

 “Bringing a bit of sunshine to Royal Ascot, if we needed any more.”

-The royal family will be out in force for a third-day of racing, with the Princess Royal and husband, Vice Admiral Sir Tim Laurence, joined by Anne’s daughter Zara Tindall and her husband, former England rugby star Mike Tindall, in the royal box.
+The royal family were out in force for a third day of racing, with the Princess Royal and her husband, Vice Admiral Sir Tim Laurence, joined by Anne’s daughter Zara Tindall and her husband, former England rugby star Mike Tindall, in the royal box.

+The King’s nephew and Anne’s son Peter Phillips and his partner, NHS nurse Harriet Sperling, were spotted in the parade ring greeting the King and Queen after their carriage procession arrival.

-The Duke and Duchess of Edinburgh will also be among the royal party with Princess Beatrice and her husband Edoardo Mapelli Mozzi.
+The Duke and Duchess of Edinburgh were also among the royal party with Princess Beatrice and her husband Edoardo Mapelli Mozzi.

 Outlandish hats were the order of the day but one racegoer was carrying a novel handbag – in the shape of a watering can.